NoroffFEU/development-platforms/src/content/docs/devtools/Dev-Containers/dev-containers-case-study.md

 Note: Both are owned by Microsoft.

 ## Getting Started
-This guide will show you how to open an existing project using one of templates provided by Dev Containers.
+This guide will show you how to open an existing project using one of the templates provided by Dev Containers.

 1. Install [VSCode](https://code.visualstudio.com/)
 2. Install [Docker](https://docs.docker.com/)